swapnasrita/Internet-usage-data-analysis/README.md

 # Internet-usage-data-analysis

-Analyzing global internet patterns
+📊 Analyzing Global Internet Patterns

 📖 Background
-We explore a dataset that highlights internet usage for different countries from 2000 to 2023.
-By conducting a thorough analysis, we dive deeper into how internet usage has changed over time and the countries still widely impacted by lack of internet availability.
-Apart from the internet usage, I also look at world population and GDP data from World In Data.
+This project explores a dataset that highlights internet usage across different countries from 2000 to 2023.
+By conducting a thorough analysis, we examine internet adoption trends over time and identify countries still struggling with low penetration.
+Additionally, we incorporate world population and GDP data from World In Data to assess key influencing factors.

-💾 Data
+💾 Data Sources
-Interet Usage (internet_usage.csv)
+📌 Internet Usage Data (internet_usage.csv)

-Column name	Description
+Column Name	Description
 Country Name	Name of the country
-Country Code	Countries 3 character country code
+Country Code	Three-character country code
-2000	Contains the % of population of individuals using the internet in 2000 2001	Contains the % of population of individuals using the internet in 2001 2002	Contains the % of population of individuals using the internet in 2002 2003	Contains the % of population of individuals using the internet in 2003 ....	...
-2023	Contains the % of population of individuals using the internet in 2023 Steps performed before data analysis
+2000-2023	Percentage of the population using the internet in each year
-I used Power BI to perform all the steps of data analysis.

-Cleaning the data: Replacing non-numeric value (e.g. '..') by null.
+Additional data was merged from World In Data to include:

+Population (2022)

+GDP per capita (2022)

+🛠️ Data Preparation

+The analysis was performed entirely in Power BI, following these preprocessing steps:

+Data Cleaning:

+Replaced non-numeric values ('..') with null values.
-Determining type of data: Ensuring that all the internet usage data was identified as numeric.
+Ensured that all internet usage data was correctly typed as numeric.

-Merging the data based on the key 'Country Code' to add world population and GDP in 2022 to the internet usage data.
-Using 'Country Code' helped ensure that we were not losing important data based on 'Country Names'.
-There can be debates about how the country is named or if the country has been renamed.
-So, country code was helpful in maintaining the connection.
+Merging External Data:

+Used Country Code as a key identifier to merge population and GDP data.

+This approach ensured accuracy, preventing mismatches due to country name variations.

-Data Analysis
+📊 Data Analysis & Key Insights

-Early vs Late adopters
+1️⃣ Early vs. Late Adopters

-Find first year when adoption reached a threshold: I chose the threshold to be 20%.
-Any internet usage below 20% is low penetration and any usage higher than 90% is high penetration.
-So, I filtered the internet usage column to be above 20%.
-Then refiltered for each country to pick the minimum year. = Table.Group(#"Filtered Rows1", {"Country Name"}, {{"First Adoption Year", each List.Min([Year]), type nullable number}})
-Adding Rank to the Countries
+First Adoption Year Calculation (Threshold: 20% Internet Usage)

+Countries were classified based on when they first surpassed 20% penetration.
+Countries exceeding 90% penetration were considered high adopters.

+DAX Query (Power BI)

+First Adoption Year =
+    Table.Group(#"Filtered Rows1", {"Country Name"},
+    {{"First Adoption Year", each List.Min([Year]), type nullable number}})

+Ranking Countries by Adoption Year

+Countries were ranked by adoption year for better sorting and visualization.

+Adoption Rank =
-Ranking the countries according to adoption year helped sort out the countries later according to continent. = Table.AddIndexColumn(#"Sorted Rows", "Index", 1, 1, Int64.Type)
+    Table.AddIndexColumn(#"Sorted Rows", "Index", 1, 1, Int64.Type)

-Penetration per Continent
+2️⃣ Internet Penetration per Continent

-Combining Step 1 and 2, we can plot the first adoption years for each country in a particular continent, giving us an overall view of which continent was an early adopter and which continents lagged.
+By combining First Adoption Year and Rankings, we visualized internet penetration trends for each continent, showing:

+✅ Early Adopters: North America & Europe

+❌ Late Adopters: Africa & South Asia

-Global Internet Usage
+3️⃣ Global Internet Usage Trends

-Taking average of internet usage through the years help us look at the exponential growth in internet usage globally.
+Taking the average internet usage per year reveals exponential growth globally.
-YOY change
-Create two measures: Previous year usage and this year usage.
+Some countries rapidly progressed, while others lagged due to economic or policy constraints.

+4️⃣ Year-over-Year (YoY) Change in Internet Adoption

+To analyze annual growth trends, we calculated YoY change for each country:

+DAX

 YoY_Change =
 VAR PrevYearUsage =
     CALCULATE(